Redislabs-Solution-Architects/redis-aws-game-dev-day-workshop/exercises/exercise-1-start.md

 FT.AGGREGATE cities '*' LOAD 2 location city APPLY "geodistance(@location, -80.1401415,25.8102415)" as dist SORTBY 2 @dist ASC LIMIT 0 1
 ```

-The output of this query could then be used
+The output of this query could then be used as input for a matchmaking query.
+Can you think of a way to do this more efficiently?

 For a full overview of the RediSearch Query syntax, click [here](https://redis.io/docs/stack/search/reference/query_syntax/).

-### Explanation and background
-When matchmaking, we want to optimise the quality of the the matched game, which often boils down to a number of things:

-1. Match with people of similar skill level
-1. Match with people close to your geographical location
-1. Match with people that match/complement your play style
-1. Do NOT match with people that have been blocked by you
-1. Shortest wait time as possible

-To ensure the greatest chance of having a game of sufficient quality, the pool of people to match must be as large as possible.
-Which means that if your matchmaking algorithm is slow, you will be able to handle less matches/second and are likely facing increased latency (meaning more wait time for everyone).
-This is why you'd rather not do this on the application side, as it requires a transfer of data and processing power on the consuming side.
-Do this on the server, right where your data lives; which is why Redis + RediSearch is such a great idea for this scenario.
-It has no problem to handle a pool of several millions of users/tickets and provide quality matches.
-E.g. think about all the extra work needed and potentially extra wait time if you would need to split that pool up into smaller sections to be able to process it.

 While we covered a lot of ground already, there's much, much more you can do with RediSearch.
 If you want to learn more about all the functionality of the RediSearch module, please check the [RediSearch documentation](https://oss.redis.com/redisearch/).

 ## Next steps

 Well done, you made it through the first section of this exercise!
-Take a short break if you want, and then move on to [part 1b](exercise-1b-start.md) of the matchmaking exercise .
+Take a short break if you want, and then move on to [part 2](exercise-2-start.md) of the matchmaking exercise .